TrueNAS Docker Compose with Scale Apps and Truecharts

 Wrapping up

 TrueNAS Docker is a great way to run quick and easy applications in your home lab or another environment.
-Not only does TrueNAS SCALE provide storage, but it also allows you to run applications via Docker and Docker Compose to easily and quickly launch.
-Remember, even with the new releases of TrueNAS SCALE, Docker Compose is not built-in by default.
+TrueNAS SCALE provides storage and now with the advancements it can also allows you to run apps via Docker and Docker Compose.
+Remember, that with even with the new releases of TrueNAS SCALE, Docker Compose is not built-in by default.

 You will still need to install the Docker Compose app via Truecharts as shown, or in an unsupported way by manually installing Docker Compose at the OS level which will not be integrated with your TrueNAS SCALE dashboard and apps.